Karun Chandhok: Early career

-Chandhok was born in Madras (present-day Chennai), Tamil Nadu and is the son of Vicky Chandhok, multiple Indian rallying champion and president of the Federation of Motor Sports Clubs of India since 2003.
-His younger brother Suhail Chandhok is a commentator for Star Sports India.
+Karun Chandhok was born in Madras (present-day Chennai), Tamil Nadu, to Vicky Chandhok, a multiple-time Indian rallying champion and president of the Federation of Motor Sports Clubs of India since 2003.
+His father is of Punjabi descent, and his mother is Tamil Brahmin.
+His younger brother, Suhail Chandhok, is a sports commentator with Star Sports India.

 In 2000, Chandhok was Indian National Racing Champion winning seven out of ten races in the Formula Maruti series.
 He scored pole position and fastest lap in all ten races.
 In 2001, Chandhok was the Formula 2000 Asia champion, becoming the youngest ever Asian Formula Champion, driving for Team India Racing.

 Chandhok tested with British Formula 3 champion team Carlin Motorsport in 2001.
 He raced in the National class in 2002, driving for T-Sport, finishing sixth in class.
 He stayed with T-Sport in the National Class for 2003, and finished third in the final class standings, behind champion Ernesto Viso and runner-up Steven Kane.
 In 2004 Chandhok stepped up to the main British Formula 3 class with T-Sport, and finished 14th in the standings.

 He was instantly a top 5 qualifier and finisher when he partnered his compatriot Narain Karthikeyan at RC Motorsport in the World Series by Nissan for the final two rounds the 2004 season.

 With Karthikeyan moving on to Formula One in 2005, Chandhok raced part-season in the revised Formula Renault 3.5 Series with RC Motorsport.
 He was the first driver to represent A1 Team India in A1 Grand Prix at the beginning of the 2005–06 season, before handing over to Armaan Ebrahim for the remainder of the season.

 In 2006 he became champion of the first ever Formula Asia V6 by Renault Championship, taking seven race wins and nine pole positions from 12 races.